franciscoengenheiro/concurrent-problem-sets/README.md

 ### Solution
 In order to provide a solution to the problem, the following steps were taken:
-- A [SuspendMessageQueue](#suspendmessagequeue) class was implemented to provide a communication mechanism between coroutines, since the previous, [LinkedBlockingQueue](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/LinkedBlockingQueue.html) class used in the base implementation of the `Control queue`, does not provide `coroutine` synchronization.
+- A [AsyncMessageQueue](#asyncmessagequeue) class was implemented to provide a communication mechanism between coroutines, since the previous, [LinkedBlockingQueue](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/LinkedBlockingQueue.html) class used in the base implementation of the `control queue`, does not provide **coroutine synchronization**.
 - Two [Asynchronous Socket Extension Functions](#asynchronous-socket-extension-functions) were implemented to provide a way to read and write to a socket without blocking the calling thread, respectively.

-#### SuspendMessageQueue
+### AsyncMessageQueue
 TODO()

-#### Asynchronous Socket Extension Functions
+### Asynchronous Socket Extension Functions
 TODO()

 ## Monitor style vs Kernel style